 Canada has sort of an umbilical-cord relationship with the USA in many matters.
 Betting is one of them.
 What happens in the USA will most certainly have an impact in Canada too.

 So the big question in front of the world’s gambling community is this.
 Will the recent changes in the US gambling scene with respect to the legislation affect Canada’s gambling industry as well?
 Or, to be more precise, how is it going to affect the online gambling and sports betting scene in Canada?
+Can we be betting on sports at home?

 For starters, the recent developments in the US gambling industry have their origins in this order by the US Supreme Court.
 The Supreme Court struck down the more-than-two-decades-old Professional and Amateur Sports Protection Act (PASPA) of 1992, which in effect allows the individual US states to formulate legislation on sports betting on its own.